Intro to Digital Design - An End-to-End Approach¶

 Parametrization, hierarchical design

-always_ff,always_comb,logic,generate for,if,case,function, packed arrays3 procedure coding style of FSMs
+always_ff,always_comb,logicgenerate for,if,case,function, packed arrays3-process coding style for FSMs

 Wrapping SystemVerilog in old Verilog